AlainaTraxler/android-BacklogInsurmountable/README.md

 ## Known Bugs

 _Placeholder is still in place on Gauntlet page.
-Authentication is in, but is lacking in the feedback department.
-Be sure to use something that looks like a real email address._
+Placeholder for screenshots on the new individual game views.
+Search is working, but directs wrong after the first dozen or so items.
+A fix is in the works._

 ## Support and contact details